FredStein/WindTalker/Readme.md

-WindTalker sends entered strings as individual unencrypted UDP datagraps.
+WindTalker sends entered strings as individual unencrypted UDP datagrams.

 It provides for user entry of IP and port numbers